Imagination Notes - Theory of Knowledge

 The insights of imagination

 - Imagination helps us solve novel problems.
 Einstein used thought experiments to perform experiments he couldn't do in reality.
-(For example, he wondered whether a clock would seem to move normally if he were observing it while travelling at riding a light speed.)
+(For example, he wondered whether a clock would seem to move normally if he were observing it while traveling at light speed.)
 Our brains are great at imagining different scenarios, giving us knowledge of things we haven't yet experienced.
 As Einstein put it imagination is “...the preview for life’s coming attractions.”

 - Similar to the previous point, our imagination helps us to appreciate different realities presented to us in the arts.
 For example, when reading a novel imagination helps us explore how we would feel or act in these situations.
 “Individuals who frequently read fiction seem to be better able to understand other people, empathize with them, and see the world from their perspective” (Mar and Oatley).